-After six weeks in Colombia, I was eager to move onto Ecuador.
+After six weeks in Colombia, I was eager to move on to Ecuador.
 Not that there’s anything wrong with Colombia – it had exceeded my expectations – but I was eager to experience something different.
-Every day in Colombia was starting to fell the same, riding up and down endless mountains covered in farms and lush greenery.
+Every day in Colombia was starting to feel the same, riding up and down endless mountains covered in farms and lush greenery.
+It was beautiful and the people were friendly, but I was ready for something new.
 I knew Ecuador would be similar, but it’s also a little higher and still has a thriving indigenous culture, something Colombia is lacking and one of the things I’ve loved about past travels on Latin America.

-But first I had two days riding ahead of me to reach the border.
+First I had at least two days riding ahead of me to reach the border.
 I got a late start on my second to last day in Colombia, lazily packing my bags and searching for a decent breakfast before leaving Santiago.
 I only planned to ride 75 kilometres that day, all on pavement, so I wasn’t in a big rush.
 I completely underestimated the three climbs ahead of me and my general level of fatigue.

 I left Santiago as the townfolk headed to church and began the first of three climbs of the day almost right away.
 It was a 1,000 metre vertical monster that was never steep but just kept going and going and going.
 There was no big mountain to overcome, just an endlessly unfolding range that layered upward after every bend in the road.

 It took several hours to get to the top and I started immediately on the steep winding descent to Laguna Cocha.
 I pulled off the highway for lunch hoping to find a nice spot with a view, but instead was greeted with a road lined with restaurants all selling trout, and none with a view of the lake.